erikpukinskis/prototype-narrative-editor/README.md

     heroku create whatever_you_want_to_call_this

-And finally "push" the code to Heroku, which tells them to actually set it up on the intarwebs:
+And finally "push" the code to Heroku, which tells them to actually set it up on the web:

     git push heroku master

-At this point if you run
+At this point you should have your very open copy of Narrative.js on the internet!
+Just